UtardaBest/learninggit2/readme.txt

 //to add repo to github
 git remote add origin https://github.com/UtardaBest/learninggit2.git //for new repo git push origin --all //to push all branches to github

+//to create a new release
+git log //to view past changes copy the first 6 characters //use right click git tag <version> <6 characters> //create a new tag git push --tag // upload to github